 Covid-19 Antigen Testing in K-12 Schools: Early Lessons from Six Pilot Sites

 As a result of the Memorandum of Agreement between the Foundation and HHS signed in October 2020, the government agency supplied 140,000 Abbott BinaxNOW Covid-19 antigen tests to support six pilot projects in Louisville, Kentucky.; Los Angeles, California; New Orleans, Louisiana; Tulsa, Oklahoma.; the District of Columbia; and State of Rhode Island.
-The Mathematica report studied the efforts of the pilots to implement testing protocols developed by the Duke-Margolis Center for Health Policy and the Johns Hopkins Center for Health Security with support from the Foundation.
-Based on early learnings from the schools that have implemented or plan to use antigen tests to screen for the virus in their schools, as well as results from statistical models designed to estimate the potential value of regular testing, the pilots surfaced several key considerations about the acceptability and feasibility of designing and setting up school-based testing programs, as well as the potential effectiveness of these programs.
+The Mathematica report offers new guidance for schools based on lessons learned from 335 school-based testing sites nationwide and the experiences of education and public health leaders who implemented school-based testing through The Rockefeller Foundation’s K-12 Testing Protocol Demonstration Project developed by the Duke-Margolis Center for Health Policy and the Johns Hopkins Center for Health Security.
+The pilots surfaced several key considerations about the acceptability, feasibility, effectiveness, and sustainability of designing and setting up school-based testing programs.

 Covid-19 Antigen Testing in K-12 Schools: Early Lessons from Six Pilot SitesThe Covid-19 pandemic has required many students across the United States to begin the 2020 school year online.
 Experts estimate the impact on students’ learning to be significant, with long-term learning losses potentially shaping children’s educations for years to come.
 It is thus critical to identify strategies to keep schools open in a safe way […]Download PDF